-Figure (a) TR36 - Suggested apparatus for testing centre of gravity of hammer head
+Figure (a) TR36 - Suggested apparatus for testing centre of gravity of hammer head attachment.
+The wire shall be connected to the head by means of a swivel, which may be either plain or ball bearing.

 36.6 The wire shall be a single unbroken and straight length of spring steel wire not less than 3mm in diameter and shall be such that it cannot stretch appreciably while the hammer is being thrown.
+The wire may be looped at one or both ends as a means of